How Long Do Vitamins Last?

-Like food, medicine, and beauty products, vitamins can have a limited shelf life.
-“Expiration dates are mostly about degradation—loss of the vitamin molecular form,” says Dr. Luke Bucci, PhD, CCN, CNS and our VP of Research and Development.
-In other words, when the nutrients in your multivitamin are no longer at their prime, they may start to break down—which means expired multivitamins may not be meeting their label claims.
+Multivitamins can degrade over time.
+Like food, medicine, and beauty products, multivitamins can have a limited shelf life.
+“Expiration dates are mostly about degradation—loss of the vitamin molecular form,” says Dr. Luke Bucci, PhD, CCN, CNS.
+In other words, when the nutrients in a multivitamin are no longer at their prime, they may start to break down—which means expired multivitamins may not be meeting their label claims.
 Barring other possible health concerns, “it’s unknown whether this is worrisome or not,” he says.
-“But it’s always a good idea to keep vitamins fresh.”
+“But it’s always a good idea to keep multivitamins fresh.”*

 If a multivitamin contains food-based ingredients or herbs (or it's a gummy or probiotic), it might be more prone to increased levels of microorganisms, says Dr. Luke.
 (Your first clue might be a weird odor—in that case, toss it.)
 At Ritual, we use nutrients in ideal forms and send each batch of multivitamins through testing to ensure the quality and safety of our product.* We’re aiming to take the skepticism out of choosing the best multivitamin and sticking to it.

 Our expiration dates take into account the formulation of our nutrients, including our omega-3 DHA oil, since liquids tend to have a shorter shelf life than dry ingredients.*

 In order to keep multivitamins fresh, we recommend storing them in a cool, dark, dry place like on a pantry shelf or nightstand drawer.
 But our most valuable piece of advice is this: take a multivitamin!
 If you’re sticking with our recommendation of two capsules a day, you should be right on schedule to finish each bottle in one month.* Now, that’s a habit we can get behind.